Five things you can do to curb the cost of living

 By Sayjal Mistry

 Although some things are out of our grasp, we can take action to cushion the blow that the rising cost of living has on our pockets.
-A YouGov survey found over 50% of people are already making changes to their spending habits .
+A recent Office for National Statistics survey found over 60% Footnote [3] of people are spending less on non-essentials because of cost of living increases.
 You can do the same.
-Here are five steps you can take to help you deal with the flurry of rising bills.
+Here are five steps you can take that could help you strengthen your finances.

 Budgeting 101

 First look at the money you have coming into your home – whether that’s just you or with someone else.
 Next, you want to look at every single thing that’s going out (there may be a lot more than you think).
 We’re talking the small things, like your streaming subscription you’ve lost countless hours of binging to.
-And the much bigger things – perhaps the payments you make to your speedy pride and joy on the driveway.
+Then, the much bigger things – perhaps the payments you make to your pride and joy on the driveway.
 Being able to see exactly where your money’s going will help you to pin down where you can make savings and cuts.

 Haggle away